How Yang Mun built 2.5M followers with AI video | HeyGen case study

 The playbook

 Yang Mun isn’t an anomaly.
 He’s a blueprint.
-The same system that built this account works for any creator or brand seeking a consistent, recognisable AI-powered video presence.
+The same system that built this account works for any creator or brand looking for a consistent, recognizable AI-powered video presence.

-The principles transfer directly.
-Start with a clear audience and a clear message.
-Use HeyGen’s avatar and voice tools to create a character people recognise and trust.
-Write simple scripts.
-Batch your production.
-Publish daily.
-Let the technology carry the production load so you can focus on the creative decisions that actually matter: what to say, how to say it, and why your audience needs to hear it.

 Shalev now teaches this exact system.
 “The same system used to build and scale Yang Mun is taught in a dedicated course for creators and brands building AI-powered characters.”
 It covers everything from character creation and scripting to production workflows and publishing strategy.